vuejs/vueify/README.md

 browserify -t vueify -e src/main.js -o build/build.js
 ```

-If you are using npm 3+, it no longer auto install the peer dependencies.
+If you are using npm 3+ and **babel**, it no longer auto install the peer dependencies.
 So you will also have to also install the babel-related dependencies:

 ``` bash
 npm install\